thiagoshibata/thiagoshibata/README.md

 <p>I'm currently studying Python at Rocketseat!
 I also took a basic Python course with data analysis by Asimov, which I really enjoyed!

-<p>I want to specialize in Python, develop data analysis applications and also WEB development with APIs using Flask.</p>
+<p>I want to specialize in Python, develop data analysis applications and also WEB development with APIs.</p>

 <p>It's important to mention that I've never worked professionally as a developer, but I want to enter the market soon!</p>